 Performance Indicators

 The MAP-21 legislation integrates performance into the HSIP program.
-The number of fatalities and serious injuries appear to be on a general downward trend over the last 5 years although there has been minimal change in the fatality and serious injury rates as can be seen below.
+The number of fatalities and serious injuries and their associated rates have been on a general downward trend over the last 10 years as can be seen below.